tamarin-prover/tamarin-prover/src/009_advanced-features.md

 The commandline option `--heuristic` can be used to select which heuristic for goal selection should be used by the automated proof methods.
-The argument of the `--heuristic` flag is a word built from the alphabet `{s,S,c,C,i,o}`.
+The argument of the `--heuristic` flag is a word built from the alphabet `{s,S,c,C,i,o,O}`.
 Each of these letters describes a different way to rank the open goals of a constraint system.

 `s`: